ecoacoustics/website/content/resources/lessons/make-your-own-recognizer/_index.md

 ---
 title: Make Your Own Recogniser
+weight: 5
 ---

 As part of the QUT Ecoacoustics symposium we will be running a one day workshop for building automated call recognisers.
 This will be a limited place workshop, suited to ecologists and landholders who are already collecting acoustic data and wish to analyse it.
 The goal of the workshop is for each participant to leave with a working call recogniser for a single species-call of their choice.
-The workshop will cover some basic theory and practise of building a call recogniser using a convolutional neural network.
+The workshop will cover some basic theory and practice of building a call recogniser using a convolutional neural network.

 Our facilitators include **Dr Philip Eichinski**, and **Dr Lance De Vine**.